 I’m uncomfortable with this one, though.
 It’s about a school shooting.
 Only one person is killed, and two others are injured.
 One—assumed to be the shooter—isn’t expected to recover to speak.
 The other, who has a relatively minor foot wound, doesn’t seem to be telling the truth, though.
 All three girls had been best friends for nine years, and obviously one of the main plot threads will be retracing their relationships to see what went sour, how, why, and when.

 The most likable of the girls, from what I’ve read so far, was the dead one.
 Not that the other two are bad, but they seem to be competing with each other for the first girl’s attention.
 There’s evidence of the kind of manipulative bullshit that I always hated about supposed “friendships” throughout my school years.
 I just didn’t have many girlfriends, because I didn’t want to play or even try to understand those games.
 I still don’t!

 I don’t know how much further I’ll go with the book.
 It’s already disquieting, and if what I suspect is true, it’ll get more so.

 I think I may be starting to get past The Crud.
 Maybe.
 I don’t think I had as much fever today, and I didn’t actually sleep when I tried to rest for a bit.
 I don’t remember any dreams last night, either.
 (Fever gives me even weirder, more vivid dreams than usual.)
 Here’s hoping it’s gone!

 The girl and I have a busy day tomorrow.
 We both have medical appointments, one of which is far, far, away.
-No way to get there but driving, and Sam can't take time off work, so I'm off to bed and hoping I can handle it.
+No way to get there but by driving, and Sam can’t take time off work, so I’m off to bed and hoping I can handle it.